progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--It lists the URL for the remote repository as well as the tracking branch information.
 The command helpfully tells you that if you’re on the master branch and you run `git pull`, it will automatically merge in the master branch on the remote after it fetches all the remote references.
 It also lists all the remote references it has pulled down.-->

-Das zeigt dir die URL für das Remote Repository, die Information welche Branches verfolgt werden und welcher Branch aus dem Remote Repository mit Deinem eigenen Master zusammengeführt wird, wenn Du `git pull` ausführst.
+Das zeigt Dir die URL für das Remote Repository, die Information welche Branches verfolgt werden und welcher Branch aus dem Remote Repository mit Deinem eigenen Master zusammengeführt wird, wenn Du `git pull` ausführst.

 <!--That is a simple example you’re likely to encounter.
 When you’re using Git more heavily, however, you may see much more information from `git remote show`:-->

-Dies ist ein eher einfaches Beispiel, das dir früher oder später so ähnlich über den Weg laufen wird.
+Dies ist ein eher einfaches Beispiel, das Dir früher oder später so ähnlich über den Weg laufen wird.
 Wenn Du Git aber täglich verwendest, erhältst Du mit `git remote show` sehr viel mehr Informationen:

 	$ git remote show origin
 	* remote origin